WillemEsterhuyse/assessment_weather/ReadMe.txt

 Project Details

-Developed using the APIs offered on OpenWeatherMap.
+Developed using the APIs and Documentation guidelines given on OpenWeatherMap's website.

 Architecture : MVVM
 Language : Kotlin